Floorey/back_up_tool/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements
-- Thanks to [Author Name] for inspiration and guidance.
+- Thanks to Lukas Enderle for inspiration and guidance.
-- Special thanks to [Contributor Name] for their contributions to the project.

 ---